 TP-Link routers can be used to wireless the wired internet reaching your house or office.
 Multiple desktops, notebooks, mobile phones and tablets can share just one internet connection.
 But sometimes, users may face issues like no connection, limited connectivity or disconnection when everything seems like normal.
 We have observed that when people are using TP-Link routers for wireless bridging (WDS Bridge) or connection over LAN, strange ‘Limited Connection’ or ‘No Connection’ problem arises.
 Lets get into the depth and see why any such problem arises and how to fix it.

-2- If router is connected over LAN, make sure the cables are inserted properly and connections are not lose.
+2- Loose connection or weak signals: If router is connected over LAN, make sure the cables are inserted properly and connections are not loose.
 If connected over Wireless WAN (Wi-Fi), make sure that router is kept at a location where it is receiving adequate signals.
 If it is itself not getting good signals, you won’t get internet connection out of it.
-Change the location of router and try.
+Change the location of router and try again.